Hope1226/Weather-App/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# The weather forecasting App

-> One paragraph statement about the project.
+> The weather forecasting App is designed to show the weather based on your location or based on the chosen location.

 ![screenshot](./app_screenshot.png)

-Additional description about the project and its features.
+This project is initiated within the odin project using the public APIs.

 ## Built With

-- Major languages
+- HTML/CSS JavaScript
-- Frameworks
+- TailWind
-- Technologies used
+- Webpack

 ## Live Demo